Light-enhanced dipolar interactions between exciton polaritons: Scattering of dipolaritons

 \section{Scattering of dipolaritons}

-In this Section, we provide some details on the derivation of the $T$-matrix equation used for the calculations presented in the main text.
-Therefore, we now consider the exact scattering in our system, calculated within the Hamiltonian in Eq.~\eqref{eq:Hamiltonian} described in the main text.
-As interacting states, we use the two-particle states with zero center-of-mass momentum
+In this section, we provide additional details on the derivation of the $T$-matrix equation used for the calculations presented in the main text, extending the formalism developed in Ref.~\cite{Bleu2020} for polariton-polariton scattering with the contact interaction.
+Therefore, we now consider the exact scattering in our system, calculated within the Hamiltonian in Eq.~\eqref{eq:Hamiltonian SM}.
+We define the two-particle state with zero center-of-mass momentum